arun-k-shrestha/volume-control-computer-vision/README.md

 ## Common Errors

 Few lines of code might not run on Windows.
-So, Windows users should look at a YouTube video - "Advanced Computer Vision with Python -Full Course" from freeCodeCamp.org

 If you run into trouble, please don't hesitate to send me a message.